GRI 300 Environmental

 ---|

-The energy intensity, the ratio of the sum of the reported energy-consumption values in megawatt hours to the total revenues reported in the consolidated financial statements (in millions of euros), was at 83 in 2020 fiscal year.
-Compared to the previous year (87), this represents a further decline by 5 percent.
+The energy intensity, the ratio of the sum of the recorded total energy consumption values in megawatt hours to the total revenues reported in the consolidated financial statements (in millions of euros), was at 861) in the 2021 financial year.
+Compared to the previous year (99)1), this represents a further decline by 13 percent.

 GRI 302-4 Reduction of energy consumption